ayeshaacheema/salon_booking_api/README.md

 # 💇 Salon Booking API

 A RESTful API built with **Node.js** and **Express.js** for managing salon appointments.
-The API supports full CRUD (Create, Read, Update, Delete) operations and has been thoroughly tested using Postman.
+The API provides complete CRUD (Create, Read, Update, Delete) functionality and follows RESTful design principles.
+It has been thoroughly tested using **Postman**, including successful requests, validation checks, and error handling.

 ---

 ## 🚀 Features

-- Create a new booking
+- Create a new salon booking
 - Retrieve all bookings
-- Retrieve a booking by ID
+- Retrieve a booking by its ID
 - Update an existing booking
 - Delete a booking
 - Input validation
-- Proper error handling
+- Consistent error handling
-- RESTful API design
+- RESTful API architecture
-- Fully tested using Postman
+- Comprehensive API testing with Postman

 ---